Terms and Conditions for making payment transactions

 3. Bank uses the following types of cookies:

-1. 1) strictly necessary cookies (necessary for functioning of the Payment Gateway and cannot be switched off) - the are usually set only in response to actions undertaken by the Payer, which boil down to provision of the Payment Gateway, they ensure proper functioning of the Payment Gateway and basic functions without which it is not possible to correctly use the Service;
+1. strictly necessary cookies (necessary for functioning of the Payment Gateway and cannot be switched off) – the are usually set only in response to actions undertaken by the Payer, which boil down to provision of the Service, they ensure proper functioning of the Payment Gateway and basic functions without which it is not possible to correctly use the Service;

 1. cookies with data introduced by the User (session ID) for the duration of the session (user input cookies);